jku/python-tuf/docs/CONTRIBUTING.rst

 Unit tests
 ----------

-More specifically, the Update Framework's test suite can be executed by invoking the test aggregation script inside the *tests* subdirectory. ``tuf`` and its dependencies must already be installed.
+test suite can be executed directly as well (in this case the environment managed by tox is not used):
 ::

-     cd tests/
-     python3 aggregate_tests.py
+     python3 -m unittest

 Individual tests can also be executed.
 Optional ``-v`` flags can be added to increase log level up to DEBUG (``-vvvv``).
 ::

-     cd tests/
-     python3 test_updater_ng.py -v
+     python3 tests/test_updater_ng.py -v

 Coverage